lewismj/cucumber/Readme.md

 SBT plugins for Cucumber.

-A _plugin_ that provides a new command `sbt cucumber` that allows you to run cucumber tests independently of `sbt test`.
+A _plugin_ that provides a new command `sbt cucumber` that allows you to run cucumber tests independent of unit tests.

 The _runner_ will run Cucumber tests as part of a unit test run (i.e. `sbt test`).
 The plugin isn't required to use it.